 Know your risk; know the signs

-You may be familiar with FAST, an acronym to help determine if someone is having a stroke.
-FAST stands for facial droop, arms that drift down when raised, slurred speech and time.
+You may be familiar with BE FAST, an acronym to help determine if someone is having a stroke.
+BE FAST stands for balance difficulties, eyesight changes, facial droop, arms that drift down when raised, slurred speech and time.
 If you notice any of these signs in someone, it’s important to call 911 immediately.

 Yes, it’s vitally important to know the signs of a stroke.
 But it’s also important to know that women are at a higher risk of having strokes than men, and one in five women will have a stroke at some point in their life.

 “A stroke happens when there is a blood clot in the brain,” said Clemens Schirmer, M.D., a neurosurgeon at Geisinger.
 “The clot stops blood from getting to the rest of the brain, which can cause paralysis; aphasia, which is an impaired ability to speak; fatigue and death.
 While both men and women should be concerned about strokes, some reports say that 60 percent of people who die of a stroke women, so it’s especially important for women to manage their risk.”